sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-workflow-job-notifications.md

 ### Job related Notifications

-Specific Notifications per Job override Global Notifications from the follwoing settings:
+Specific Notifications per Job override Global Notifications from the following settings:

 - **Mail on** specifies one or more events in which e-mail should be sent
   - *ERROR* triggers the Notification in case of Job failure.